-- a.
-The selection of the golf course shall be at the discretion of the Tournament Committee. - b.
-The committee should consider the degree of difficulty and its impact on the conduct of the tournament.

-VII.
-Golf Course Set Up

-- a.
-The golf course shall be set up at the discretion of the Tournament Committee.
-They are encouraged to provide appropriate teeing ground locations, using existing tee locations where possible, to challenge the players on the course as it was designed to be played, with some consideration for the following: - b.
-Avoid carry of greater than 140 meters (150 yards) over hazards or other obstacles. - c.
-Holes can be played from existing tee locations that do not exceed following measurements: - Par 3: 165 meters (175 yards) - Par 4: 372 meters (400 yards) - Par 5: 490 meters (525 yards) - d.
-The Tournament Committee should define teeing grounds for female players.
+- 2) All other ties shall remain as ties, and all players should be presented with the same award. - e.
+Stipulated Round - 1) A stipulated round shall be 18 holes. - 2) At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds. - f.
+Tournament Venue Selection - 1) The selection of the golf course shall be at the discretion of the Tournament Committee. - 2) The committee should consider the degree of difficulty and its impact on the conduct of the tournament. - g.
+Golf Course Set Up - The golf course shall be set up at the discretion of the Tournament Committee.
+They are encouraged to provide appropriate teeing ground locations, using existing tee locations where possible, to challenge the players on the course as it was designed to be played, with some consideration for the following: - a) Avoid carry of greater than 140 meters (150 yards) over hazards or other obstacles. - b) Holes can be played from existing tee locations that do not exceed following measurements:

-VIII.
-Registration and Divisioning

-- a.
-Each player shall register by submitting a verified handicap or the most recent six scores over 18 holes. - b.
-The scores must be accompanied by the par for the course for each score. - c.
-All scores must be verified by signature of the golf professional, Club Secretary or Golf Association Director. - d.
-If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - e.
-In cases that allow for classification rounds, the Tournament Committee shall have the discretion for finalizing divisions based on information available to them.
+- 2) The Tournament Committee should define teeing grounds for female players. - h.
+Registration and Divisioning - 1) Each player shall register by submitting a verified handicap or the most recent six scores over 18 holes. - 2) The scores must be accompanied by the par for the course for each score. - 3) All scores must be verified by signature of the golf professional, Club Secretary or Golf Association Director.

-IX.
-Equipment

-- Each player is responsible for providing his/ her own equipment, including: - A set of clubs (including at least one wood, one iron and one putter); - A golf bag; - Golf balls; and - A pitch mark repairer. - X. The decision to offer the use of power golf carts will be left to the discretion of the specific Tournament Committee.
+- 4) If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - 5) In cases that allow for classification rounds, the Tournament Committee shall have the discretion for finalizing divisions based on information available to them. - i.
+Equipment - 1) Each player is responsible for providing his/her own equipment, including: - a) A set of clubs (including at least one wood, one iron and one putter); - b) A golf bag; - c) Golf balls; and - d) A pitch mark repairer. - j.
+The decision to offer the use of power golf carts will be left to the discretion of the specific Tournament Committee.
 At any national or international event, athletes will be expected to walk.
 A case may be considered for using a power cart during National or World Games competition upon presentation of a medical certificate to the National/World Games Committee.